samuelzv/dna-api/README.md

 Mutation is detected if more than one sequence of four repeated letters is found either, horizontally, vertically or diagonally (forward/back).

 Getting a mutation the process should return an http 200 status code, otherwise a 403 forbidden status.
-The letters allowed to represent the ADN sequences are (A,T,C,G).
+Letters allowed to represent ADN sequences are (A,T,C,G).

 Expose an extra service “/ stats” that returns a JSON with the DNA verification statistics: {“count_mutations”: 40, “count_no_mutation”: 100: “ratio”: 0.4}